Chalarangelo/30-seconds-of-code/README.md

 ### pipeAsyncFunctions

-Performs left-to-right function composition for asynchronous functions.
+Performs left-to-right function composition for asynchronous(non existing or occuring at the same time) functions.

 Use `Array.prototype.reduce()` with the spread operator (`...`) to perform left-to-right function composition using `Promise.then()`.
 The functions can return a combination of: simple values, `Promise`'s, or they can be defined as `async` ones returning through `await`.